DandanLam/Meteoroi/README.md

-# Meteoroi: A Hightly Customizable UWP Weather App
+# Weather Balloon: A Hightly Customizable UWP Weather App

 This is a Universal Windows Platform (UWP) weather app that integrates with the DarkSky API for forecast data.